SolarLiner/bevy-kira-components/README.md

 ## Features

 - Audio as components
-- Tracks as components
-- Track effects as components
-- Support for routing audio to tracks
+- Static and streaming audio sources
 - Support for spatial scenes